 Empirical Comparisons

 Several benchmarks have tested this directly.
-Google's "Lost in the Middle" (Liu et al., 2023) demonstrated that even models with long contexts suffer from a U-shaped attention curve: they attend well to information at the beginning and end of the context but degrade significantly for information positioned in the middle.
+The "Lost in the Middle" study (Liu et al., 2023) demonstrated that even models with long contexts suffer from a U-shaped attention curve: they attend well to information at the beginning and end of the context but degrade significantly for information positioned in the middle.
 Subsequent work by Anthropic and others has partially mitigated this, but the core finding persists -- retrieval precision degrades as context length grows.

 The LOFT benchmark (Lee et al., 2024) evaluated long-context models on tasks specifically designed to test whether they could replace retrieval systems.
 The findings were nuanced: for simple fact lookup where the answer appears verbatim in the corpus, long context performed comparably to RAG.
 But for tasks requiring synthesis across multiple passages, or where the relevant information constitutes a small fraction of the total context, RAG with a well-tuned retriever consistently outperformed brute-force context stuffing.